enso-org/enso/doc/design/runtime/runtime.md

   + How do we ensure predictable performance?
 What is the impact of the cache on this?
   + Needs to provide the ability to _freeze_ results or inputs.
+  + Look in detail into Skiplang
 - Code Compilation:
+  + Diagram
   + Compilation of Luna Code to GHC Core
   + An exploration of what from Luna will be encoded in core, and what is erased
   + An overview of the compilation strategy, eager + demand loading to ensure the fastest time to execution possible.
+  + How does the type system impact our translation to core?
 - FFI:
+  + Diagram
   + How is the new runtime going to handle FFI?
   + What do we need from user-code to give us enough information to properly encode FFI calls.
   + Need to ensure that FFI calls are as low-overhead as possible.
 - Layers:
+  + Diagram (sub-part of overview)
   + Edge Layer: Watching of files or inputs.
 How to determine when to reload?
     How does Luna interact with files hosted in the IDE?
+  + Interoperation between the layers
   + Descriptions of each layer of the JIT
   + What portions of the JIT tracking machinery need to be implemented for phase one.
   + How does this machinery work and what does it need to track?
   + The bytecode interpreter is always linked with the threaded RTS, so we have native multithreading.
+- The JIT:
+  + A tracing JIT
+  + Compilation of traces through functions with heavy inlining to force GHC to optimise.
+  + Support for static traces and on-demand optimisation.
 - Introspection and API:
   + Broad designs for how the API supports external control
   + Runtime support for an IDE protocol